 The settings on the TEXT STYLE panel control the size, font and other attributes of automatic, manually drawn, and temporary dimension line labels.
-See "Dimension Labels" on page 151.
+Individual dimension lines inherit their text style from a Saved Dimension Default: they cannot have a non-default text style assigned to them.
+See Dimension Labels on page 184.

-For information about the settings on this panel, see "Text Style Panel" on page 165.
+For information about the settings on this panel, see Text Styles on page 201.